-Domain: E24 Physical Man-Made Thing

-This property identifies something that is depicted by an instance of E24 Physical Man-Made to be refined.

-Thing.

-This property is a shortcut of the more fully developed path from E24 Physical Man-Made Thing through P65 shows visual item (is shown by), E36 Visual Item, P138 represents (has representation) to E1CRM Entity.
-P62.1 mode of depiction allows the nature of the depiction

-- The painting "La Liberté guidant le peuple" by Eugène Delacroix (E84) depicts the French "July Revolution" of 1830 (E7) - the 20 pence coin held by the Department of Coins and Medals of the British Museum under registration number 2006,1101.126 (E24) depicts Queen Elizabeth II (E21) mode of depiction Profile (E55)

-Properties: P62.1 mode of depiction: E55 Type

-P65 shows visual item (is shown by)

-Domain: E24 Physical Man-Made Thing

-Range: E36 Visual Item

-Subproperty of: E24 Physical Man-Made Thing.
-P128 carries (is carried by): E90 Symbolic Object

-Scope note: This property documents an E36 Visual Item shown by an instance of E24 Physical Man-Made
+Domain: Range: Quantification: E24 Physical Man-Made Thing E1 CRM Entity many to many (0,n:0,n) Scope note: This property identifies something that is depicted by an instance of E24 Physical Man-Made Thing.
+Examples: This property is a shortcut of the more fully developed path from E24 Physical Man-Made Thing through P65 shows visual item (is shown by) , E36 Visual Item, P138 represents (has representation) to E1CRM Entity.
+P62.1 mode of depiction allows the nature of the depiction to be refined. • The painting "La Liberté guidant le peuple" by Eugène Delacroix (E84) depicts the French "July Pauvlution" of 1820 (E7) Revolution" of 1830 (E7) the 20 pence coin held by the Department of Coins and Medals of the British Museum under registration number 2006,1101.126 (E24) depicts Queen Elizabeth II (E21) mode of depiction Profile (E55) Properties: P62.1 mode of depiction: E55 Type P65 shows visual item (is shown by) Domain: Range: E24 Physical Man-Made Thing E36 Visual Item Subproperty of: Quantification: E24 Physical Man-Made Thing.
+P128 carries (is carried by): E90 Symbolic Object many to many (0,n:0,n) Scope note: This property documents an E36 Visual Item shown by an instance of E24 Physical Man-Made Thing.

-Thing.

 This property is similar to P62 depicts (is depicted by) in that it associates an item of E24 Physical Man-Made Thing with a visual representation.
 However, P65 shows visual item (is shown by) differs from the P62 depicts (is depicted by) property in that it makes no claims about what the E36 Visual Item is deemed to represent.
 E36 Visual Item identifies a recognisable image or visual symbol, regardless of what this image may or may not represent.